TeriD/KY_Highway_Plan_Projects/README.md

 This dashboard is an independent software development project that I created on my own.
 It is not commissioned, directed, or endorsed by the Kentucky Transportation Cabinet (KYTC) or any of its departments.
 All data used here comes from publicly available datasets.
 For official information, check out the [KYTC website](https://transportation.ky.gov).

-You can read the complete [Disclaimer](disclaimer.html) for more details on data sources, liability, and the project's purpose.
+You can read the full [Disclaimer](disclaimer.html) for more details on data sources, liability, and the project's purpose.

 ---

 ## Help & Support

-If you need usage instructions, check out the [Help page](help.html).
+If you need usage instructions, read the [Help page](help.html).

-For any questions about this independent project, feel free to reach out to me directly through Slack.
+For any questions about this independent project, feel free to reach out to me directly through Slack, LinkedIn or GitHub.
 For official information regarding KYTC highway projects, please contact the Kentucky Transportation Cabinet through their designated channels.

 ---